FinnReilly/Aspector/README.md

 * *Decorator* - The concrete implementation of an "Aspect" or cross-cutting concern as recognised by Aspector.
 These will all ultimately derive from `BaseDecorator<TAspect>` where `TAspect` is an `AspectAttribute`
 * *Aspect* - Used here to describe both the general concept of an Aspect as a cross-cutting concern and the unique pairing  of an *Aspect Attribute* with a *Decorator* which allows Aspector to detect which Aspect is being used

+### Writing your own aspects

+In order to write your own aspects, you must create two separate classes:

+1) An Aspect Attribute class which derives from `AspectAttribute`
+2) A Decorator class which derives from `BaseDecorator<TAspect>` (where `TAspect` is the attribute you just created)

+Unlike your DI registered services, you do not need to register your decorator class.  `AddAspects` will register decorators as and when they are needed based on your usage of them.

+> [!WARNING]
+>
+> Each aspect attribute type can be associated with only one decorator type or Aspector will throw an error.
+>
+> For instance, writing two decorators that both inherit from `BaseDecorator<MyAspectAttribute>` will cause your application to fail on startup.

+Aspector offers a number of utility base classes to simplify the process of writing your own aspects.
+The four most general of these are:

+* `VoidDecorator<TAspect>` - designed for use on void methods or in cases where the return value of the method is of no concern.
+For instance, the provided `LogDecorator` implementation is derived from `VoidDecorator<LogAttribute>`
+* `ResultDecorator<TAspect, TResult>` - useful when your aspect needs to know the result of the targeted method.
+For instance, the provided `CacheResultDecorator<T>` implementation is derived from `ResultDecorator<CacheResultAttribute<TResult>, TResult>`
+* `AsyncDecorator<TAspect>` - similar to the `VoidDecorator<TAspect>`, this is useful when the result of an awaitable task is of no concern, but it needs to be awaited for the decorator to work effectively.
+For example, you may want to ensure that a scoped is closed only after a target method's returned `Task` has finished executing, as with the provided `AddLogPropertyAsyncDecorator` (derived from `AsyncDecorator<LogPropertyAttribute>`)
+* `AsyncResultDecorator<TAspect, TResult>` - use this base type when your aspect needs to know the result of an awaitable task which is returned from a targeted method.

+Using these four base classes will generally be a lot easier than directly using `BaseDecorator<TAspect>`.
+First of all,  each provides an easily overridable `Decorate` method which will be called by Aspector's infrastructure when the target method is called.
+This method will generally be passed a delegate representing the target method, a list of `TAspect` parameters from the current attribute layer, the current target method parameters, and key metadata about the target class and method contained within a `DecorationContext` object.

+### Aspect Usage validation

+Aspector offers you the option to build in your own validation of how aspects are used in a project.
+There are two key ways to do this:

+1) `ValidateUsageOrThrowAsync` - overriding this method on `BaseDecorator<TAspect>` allows you to validate the appropriateness of each aspect attribute (`TAspect`) in turn when applied to a method.
+A typical use case would be to check that a list of parameter names used in an attribute were actually present on the targeted method.
+Throwing an error here will log an error message and shut down the application on startup
+2) `ValidateUsagesAsync` - you can override this method from `BaseDecorator<TAspect>` in order to validate a group of attributes in a layer (a group of adjacent attributes of the same type - see below) on the same target method.
+Ensure that the `onException` delegate in this method is used if you want more than one error to appear in your logs here.
+As with `ValidateUsageOrThrowAsync`, throwing an exception from here will cause the application to shut down (as will calling `onException`)

 ### Some important concepts and limitations

 #### Attribute Decorator Pairing